neelkamath/crystal-skull/docs/developing.md

 docker-compose -f docker/docker-compose.yml -f docker/docker-compose.override.yml --project-directory . run --rm test
 ```

 The server will be running at `http://localhost:80` and has automatic reload enabled.
-A bind mount is used to connect the project directory to the container so that you can run commands like `./gradlew test`.
-Test reports are saved to `build/reports/tests/test/`.
-Unit and integration tests are saved to `src/test` and `src/intTest` respectively.
+A bind mount connects the project directory to the container so that you can run commands like `gradle test`.
+You can run `gradle dependencyUpdates` to view dependency updates.
+Test reports save to `build/reports/tests/test/`. `src/test` contains unit tests. `src/intTest` contains integration tests.

 ### Production